Patrick-Menezes/MiniShop/README.md

 Mini virtual store with inventory control and payment simulation.

-adicionar ao carrinho
-adicionar favoritos
+arrumar a navegação do favoritos para detalhes

 pagamento